-Although this is oftentimes an elderly parent dealing with the ravages of Alzheimer’s disease or other form of dementia there can be a wide variety of reasons, both expected and unexpected, that can occur at any time.
-Although the best method to deal with these potential, unexpected issues is via preventative measures such as a Personal Directive or Enduring Power of Attorney.
+Although this is often an elderly parent dealing with the ravages of Alzheimer’s disease or another form of dementia, there can be a wide variety of reasons, both expected and unexpected, that can occur at any time.
+However, the best method to deal with these potential unforeseen issues is via preventative measures such as a Personal Directive or Enduring Power of Attorney.

-Under the law in Alberta, the Court does whatever it can to ensure that each individual can maintain as much authority for themselves as is possible.
-As such, we have a wide variety of categories of orders for dependant individuals.
+Under the law in Alberta, the Court does whatever it can to ensure that each individual can maintain as much authority for themselves as possible.
+As such, we have various categories of orders for dependent individuals.

 Adults who have lost the ability to make decisions require support and assistance to effectively manage their financial and personal matters.
 A court order may be necessary to appoint someone as an adult trustee for financial decisions, an adult guardian for individual decisions, or both trustee and guardian for all decisions.

 An adult trustee is appointed by the court to handle the financial decisions on behalf of an individual who can not make those decisions independently.
 The court grants the trustee legal authority to act in the best interest of the adult in managing their financial affairs.

 Contact our team to learn more about Trusteeships.

 Guardianship refers to the legal arrangement where one person, known as the “guardian,” is appointed by the court to make decisions on behalf of another individual incapable of making those decisions themselves.

 Guardianship is a significant legal responsibility and should be considered carefully.
 Our team of lawyers is ready with legal advice and guidance with Alberta’s laws and regulations is crucial in this process.

 Co-decision-making is an alternative to full guardianship and is designed to support adults who may need assistance in making decisions but still want to retain some level of decision-making autonomy.